 “I’m a 3rd shift pipe welder for Fincantieri Bay Shipbuilding in Sturgeon Bay WI.
 My wife April is now a stay at home mother with our first child (Rosalía Lupita Valentina Neubauer).

-Then at 1:16 am on 06/26/18 our little chalupa was delivered.
+Then at 1:16 a.m. on June 26, 2018, our little chalupa was delivered.
 A nurse came out with our beautiful baby girl 7lbs 15 oz.
 19 inches long.
 We went to the nursery, I sat down and took off my shirt for some skin to skin time.
 She said we needed to get her a little formula and do some finger feeding; other options and such.
 Just something to get her started.
 Then she asked if maybe I would like to throw a nipple on and do some ‘real breastfeeding.’
-Me being a big joker and the ability to try just about anything once.
-I said sure, why not.
+Me being a big joker and the ability to try just about anything once, I said ‘Sure, why not.’

 Help us show compassion is contagious.
 SHARE this beautiful story on Facebook with your friends and family.